j0lol/simplefrontends/README.md

 - Lets you browse previous videos
 - Uses youtube's web api (no oauth)
 - Does not have logins
+- Might not work on your setup!

 ### Todo
-- Steal more videos from "load more" call
+- Steal more videos from "load more" request